 You can also dig down the snow before packing it and pitching your tent.
 This will create a wall of some sort to block the cold wind.
 Another option is to build an actual wall of ice beside your tent.
 It doesn’t need to be as high and sturdy as “The Wall” in Game of Thrones but it should be high enough to block the wind.

 It may be difficult to use standard tent stakes.
 Bring snow stakes instead.
-Secure your tent properly so it won’t blow away or rip when there’s strong wind.
+Secure your tent properly so it won’t blow away or rip when there’s a strong wind.

 Keep Warm and Cozy